Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Data Collection

 \section{Data Collection}

-In this section, we detailedly introduce how to collect the \textbf{C}ompositional \textbf{u}nknown \textbf{Q}uestion-\textbf{A}nswer dataset (CuQA) automatically, with the minimum human efforts to filter unqualified samples at the final step.
+In this section, we thoroughly introduce how to collect the \textbf{C}ompositional \textbf{u}nknown \textbf{Q}uestion-\textbf{A}nswer dataset (CuQA) automatically, with the minimum human efforts to filter unqualified samples.